muydanny/house-salad/README.md

 And I should see a list of the 7 members of the house for Colorado And I should see a name, role, party, and district for each member
 ```
+## Refactor Notes

+Using Red, Green, Refactor technique I started in the SearchController since that is where a large portion of the refactoring was needed.
+Since we want "skinny controllers" I started implementing what code I wish I had.
+By making member classes and poros I as able to condense the controller to code that follows SRP.
+Some bad implications are that I didnt test my poro, although I have good feature specs and POROs simply calls out objects theres nothing wrong with having a robust set of tests.